Syldel/nuxt-fun-project/README.md

-# Nuxt 3 Minimal Starter
+# My Nuxt 3 project

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.